-In our experience, the term ‘pulse’ is often used to refer to everything that’s not an annual or bi-annual engagement survey.
+Pulse surveys give organisations the freedom to measure whatever they think is important to measure on a regular basis.
+In our experience, the term “pulse” is often used to refer to everything that’s not an annual or bi-annual engagement survey.
 This can lead to confusion about what this survey type actually is and when to effectively use it as part of an employee listening program.

-- Is considerably shorter than an engagement survey so is easier to complete
+- Is considerably shorter than an engagement survey and easier to complete

 - Happens at a regular time interval (most organisations use them quarterly or monthly)